Noah Hanifin Game Preview: Flames vs. Stars

 Hanifin Season Stats Insights

-- In four of 19 games this season, Hanifin has scored a goal, but there are no multi-goal efforts on his ledger.
+- Hanifin has a goal in four games this season through 22 games played, but has not had multiple goals in any of those games.

-- In nine of 19 games this year, Hanifin has recorded a point, and in one of those games he came away with multiple points.
+- Hanifin has a point in nine of 22 games played this year, with multiple points in one of them.

-- The implied probability that Hanifin goes over his points prop total is 41.7%, based on the odds.
+- Hanifin's implied probability to go over his point total is 43.5% based on the odds.

 Sign up for Underdog fantasy today.